 As you can see from the information above, when planning your visit to Switzerland, Montreux and Vevey are definitely worth including in your itinerary.
 With their ideal location on the shores of Lake Geneva and framed by the Alps, a mild climate and a friendly, resort-like vibe, Montreux and neighbouring Vevey make the perfect destination.

-Your only dilemma will be deciding which of the many things to do in Montreux and Vevey you’ll enjoy during your visit!
+Your only dilemma will be deciding what to do in Montreux and Vevey you’ll enjoy during your visit!

 PIN FOR LATER